org-acidburn0zzz/enterprise-utility-suite/src/main/resources/add_remove_users/REMOVEUSERS-README.txt

   The users specified are removed from applications as specified (any/all application roles they hold), but their user accounts are not deleted.

+  Limitation: An application's owner cannot be removed from the application via this utility.

 Usage:

   Using RemoveUsers is very similar to using AddUsers in AppIdentifiers per user mode.
 The